✦ Scandinavian-inspired design, curated for modern living

 compact moisture removal solution

-The Ivation IVADM10 suits you best when you need quiet moisture control in very small spaces.
-You can tuck this 6-ounce, white unit into closets, RVs, boats, crawl spaces, basements, or even antique cars.
-Its Peltier thermoelectric design runs on just 13.5 watts, yet it removes up to 6 pints a day in areas up to 1,100 cubic feet.
-The 17-ounce tank can hold moisture for about two days, and the auto shut-off protects against overflow.
-You’ll also get an LED indicator, washable filter, and simple setup.
+The Ivation IVADM10 suits you best when you need quiet moisture control in very small enclosed spaces.
+You can tuck this compact white unit into closets, RVs, boats, crawl spaces, small storage areas, or even antique cars.
+Its Peltier thermoelectric design runs on just 13.5 watts, and it is intended for areas up to 1,100 cubic feet.

-Best For: People who need a quiet, ultra-compact dehumidifier for very small enclosed spaces like closets, RVs, boats, crawl spaces, basements, or antique cars.
+Best For: People who need a quiet, ultra-compact dehumidifier for very small enclosed spaces like closets, RVs, boats, crawl spaces, or antique cars.

 Pros: